provides health insurance for those who can’t afford coverage — and the Trump-Pence administration tried to gut it

 Why It Matters

-70 million people with low incomes depend on Medicaid for health coverage.
-Most of them (62%) are women.
+Nearly 70 million people with low incomes depend on Medicaid for health coverage.

-Without Medicaid, millions of people couldn’t access to a wide range of health care services, from dental care to mental health care, as well as sexual and reproductive health care — including prenatal care, birth control, and STD testing.
+Without Medicaid, tens of millions of people couldn’t access a wide range of health care services.
+That includes dental care, mental health care, and sexual and reproductive health care — such as prenatal care, birth control, and STD testing.

-Changes to Medicaid could threaten health coverage for 13 million women of reproductive age
+The Impact: Changes and cuts to Medicaid threatened health coverage for 16.75 million women ages 19 to 49

 Proposed change to poverty calculation could cause millions to lose Medicaid

 Trump picks Mary Mayhew — who undermined Medicaid in Maine — to lead Medicaid for the whole nation (she later resigns)

 CMS encourages states to block Medicaid patients from care at Planned Parenthood

 Administration encourages states to impose new work requirements for people with Medicaid

 "I have family members who have Medicaid coverage, and the thought of them losing access to lifesaving care often kept me up at night."